neubot/neubot/doc/faq.md

 0, minor version number 4, patch version number 15 and revision version number 3.

+The major version number will be zero until Neubot implements all the features planned for 1.0.0.0.

+We make a minor release (e.g. 0.4.0.0) when we believe that this release incorporates significant changes since the previous minor release of Neubot.

+Otherwise, we make a patch release (e.g. 0.4.15.0).

+Whatever release we make (be it 1.0.0.0, 0.4.0.0, or 0.4.15.0), the code may need additional tweaks before the release can be made generally available.
+When this is the case, we bump the patch version number; e.g., 1.0.0.1, 0.4.0.1, or 0.4.15.1.

 1.11.
 What is the best version of Neubot?
 -----------------------------------------